jsantell/dancer.js/README.md

 * `getSpectrum()` returns the frequency data array.
 * `getFrequency( freq [, endFreq ] )` returns the magnitude of a frequency or average over a range of frequencies.
 * `isLoaded()` returns a boolean value for the dancer instance's song load state.
+* `isPlaying()` returns a boolean value indicating whether the dancer instance's song is currently playing or not.

 ### Sections